 From the moment we began developing Qstack, our on-premise cloud management platform, our goal has been to address and solve the real problem that is fragmentation of infrastructure and cloud management without any specific lock-in, other than quality of the product.

-We took the approach very early on to decouple the Qstack management node from the running workload, meaning that the Qstack management node can upgraded, rebooted or shut down without affecting the workload.
+We took the approach very early on to decouple the Qstack management node from the running workload, meaning that the Qstack management node can be upgraded, rebooted or shut down without affecting the workload.
 That means, if you are not happy with Qstack, you can quite simply terminate the contract, uninstall or delete the Qstack management server and you can still have your base KVM, VMware, Hyper-V or bare metal environments running.
 Easily replaceable is a value proposition, in our opinion.

 Being hardware and hypervisor agnostic (KVM, VMware and Hyper-V) was step one; supporting not only hypervisors but bare-metal (dedicated server) provisioning was step two.
 Step three was to have built-in native hybrid cloud capabilities that allow you to not only manage your internal infrastructure and private cloud with Qstack, but manage your public cloud usage – AWS and Azure (and GCE, which is coming soon) – from the same Qstack management server.